 Entry Fee: Yes

-Website: http://www.gaudicoloniaguell.org/en (official website)
+Website: gaudicoloniaguell.org (official website)

-Colònia Güell, or the Güell Colony, was founded in 1890 by Eusebi Güell who wanted to base his textile industry outside Barcelona.
+Colònia Güell, or the Güell Colony, was founded in 1890 by Eusebi Güell, who wanted to base his textile industry outside Barcelona.
 He wanted to form a separate community for the workers where they could work, live, worship, shop, eat, and have cultural experiences.

-Güell built the factory using the latest technology of the time as well as workhouses, a school, doctor’s house, civic center, church, parish house, a theatre, cooperative, and water tank.
+Güell built the factory using the latest technology of the time as well as workhouses, a school, doctor’s house, civic center, church, parish house, a theater, cooperative, and water tank.
 The textile factory was operational until 1973 and is now part of a peaceful village.

 The only part of the village that was built by Antoni Gaudí is the Church of Colònia Güell.
 Gaudí worked on the project from 1898 to 1914 but didn’t start the actual building until 1908.
-The work remains unfinished with Gaudí only completing the lower nave (often referred to as the crypt) that was part of his original ambitious plan as the project was eventually abandoned by the Güell family.
+The work remains unfinished, with Gaudí only completing the lower nave (often referred to as the crypt) that was part of his original ambitious plan, as the project was eventually abandoned by the Güell family.
 Another builder would later enclose the upper nave with brick walls and a roof.

-If the church had been finished it would have been a “monumental model of the Sagrada Família” as it was intended to have two naves, a lower and upper, topped by different towers and a 40 meter high central dome.
+If the church had been finished it would have been a “monumental model of the Sagrada Família,” as it was intended to have two naves (a lower and upper), topped by different towers and a 40 meter high central dome.

 This is a highly recommended place to visit, not just for the church but for the entire village.
-I would recommend either getting the audioguide or a guided tour to get the most of your visit here.
+I would recommend either getting the audio guide or a guided tour to get the most of your visit here.

 Note that Colònia Güell is located outside of Barcelona but it makes for a great half day trip out of Barcelona.
 Colònia Güell is located in Santa Coloma de Cervelló and is easy to access by local FGC train, by car, or via a group bus tour, taking about 20-30 minutes to reach from central Barcelona.